 - Discover Amsterdam’s Parklife.
 Amsterdam is home to over 30 parks.
 You’ll never be short of a picnic spot in Amsterdam.
 More than just leafy escapes from the urban hustle, parks are at the heart of Amsterdam culture.

 - Spend the evening drinking in a former tram depot.
-Located in the newly hip Oud-West area of the city, De Hallen is a brand new centre for the arts, crafts, fashion and food in a recently refurbished industrial building dating from 1902.
-De Hallen houses a cinema, independent stores and a boutique hotel, as well as the impressive Food Hallen – a food and drink heaven where visitors can munch their way through a selection of upmarket street food from one of many vendors located around a central bar.
-Visit on a Saturday for the weekly local goods market sets up stall in the building’s central passage way.
+Located in the newly hip Oud-West area of the city, De Hallen is a brand new centre for the arts, crafts, fashion, and food in a recently refurbished industrial building dating from 1902.
+De Hallen houses a cinema, independent stores, and a boutique hotel, as well as the impressive Food Hallen – a food and drinks heaven where visitors can munch their way through a selection of upmarket street food from one of many vendors located around a central bar.
+Visit on a Saturday for the weekly local goods market sets up a stall in the building’s central passageway.

 For five days every year, Amsterdam’s cavernous RAI Amsterdam is transformed into a paradise for (prospective) parents.

 With the Facial for Mum-to-Be at Andaz Amsterdam, Prinsengracht.
 Enjoy those last pre-baby moments and relax and enjoy the refreshing Facial for Mum-to-Be at the Spa at Andaz.